SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

-\textbf{Subsampling significantly decreases the computational cost.} If the server is limited in computational power, node subsampling provides an interesting solution as it significantly accelerates \aggregator{} on all three learning tasks.
-Looking at Table~\ref{table:he-times-no-subsampling}, we can see that using a 64-core machine is the only practically relevant alternative to train a model of 712,854 parameters on CIFAR-10.
+\textbf{Subsampling considerably decreases the computational cost.} Node subsampling significantly accelerates \aggregator{} on all three learning tasks.
+Looking at Table~\ref{table:he-times-no-subsampling}, we can see that using a 64-core machine is the only practically relevant alternative to train a model of 712854 parameters on CIFAR-10.
 The corresponding execution time is 2.02 minutes.
-Downgrading the server directly leads to an increase in the computational time by factors of $\sim$ 2, 4, and 64 when using 32, 16, and 1 cores, respectively.
+Downgrading the server directly leads to a linear increase in the computational time by 2$\times$, 4$\times$, and 64$\times$ when using 32, 16, and one cores, respectively.
 Interestingly, node subsampling enables \aggregator{} to reach almost the same computational performance using fourth and half of the resources when $f = 2$ and 3, respectively.
 Indeed, 16 cores are able to reach 2.38 minutes per aggregation when $f = 2$, and 32 cores are enough to obtain 2.70 minutes when $f = 3$.
 Contrastingly, 64 cores are required to break the 2 minute mark without node subsampling (Table~\ref{table:he-times-no-subsampling}).
 Furthermore, applying node subsampling on 64 cores leads to a time acceleration of 3.11$\times$ and 1.50$\times$ when $f = 2$ and 3, respectively.
-The same analysis is also applicable for the two remaining datasets.
-Moreover, an interesting observation on MNIST is that without subsampling, the time for one homomorphic aggregation using only 1 core is 17.34 minutes, which is really impractical.
-However, node subsampling decreases the aggregation time by $6.64\times$ when $f = 3$, resulting in the very reasonable 2.61 minutes using only 1 core.
-This highlights again the practicality of node subsampling by allowing us to employ cheaper server machines when performing expensive homomorphic aggregations.
+The same analysis is applicable for the two remaining datasets.
+Moreover, an interesting observation on MNIST is that the time for one homomorphic aggregation without subsampling and using one core is 17.34 minutes, which is really impractical.
+However, subsampling accelerates \aggregator{} by $6.64\times$ when $f = 3$, resulting in the reasonable 2.61 minutes using only one core.
+This highlights the practicality of subsampling by allowing us to opt for cheaper machines when performing homomorphic aggregations.